With almost everything going up in cost, it’s more important than ever for businesses to find ways to reduce spending.

 Chrome OS has an even smaller global market share than macOS (2.5%), but Chromebooks and Chromeboxes are cheaper to set up and maintain than Macs.
 Chromebooks have no locally installed software, and operating system updates happen automatically in the background.

-Enterprises can make an old fleet of PCs and Macs function like Chromebooks by installing ChromeOS Flex.
+By installing ChromeOS Flex, enterprises can make an old fleet of PCs and Macs function like Chromebooks.
 Bringing an old laptop or desktop back to life means not purchasing new hardware.

 3. Analyze your internet service provider (ISP) invoices